hashicorp/design-system/website/docs/components/table/partials/guidelines/guidelines.md

 !!!
 Info

-This documentation currently covers fundamental multi-select table interactions.
-We're working to include comprehensive patterns for additional actions.
+This documentation currently covers only fundamental multi-select table interactions.
+We're working to include more comprehensive patterns for handling actions when multiple rows are selected and how this impacts filtering and pagination within a data set.
 For questions or concerns, please reach out to [#team-design-systems](https://hashicorp.enterprise.slack.com/archives/C7KTUHNUS)
 !!!

 <video width="100%" controls loop>